ErojiAruna/Namaste-React-Live-Course/Chapter-04/theory-assignment.md

 ### 8. What is React Fiber?

 ### 9. Why we need keys in React?
 When do we need keys in React?
+The "key" in React is used to uniquely identify elements in a list of components or elements rendered by a loop.
+It helps React efficiently update and re-render only the necessary components when the list changes.

 ### 10 Can we use index as keys in React?